bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

     -   org.springframework.util.Assert

 		Example: 	Assert.notNull(source, "Parameter source cannot be null.");

+#### Output /Return Values
+All results from method calls should be checked for nullity even though returning null r

 ### Exception Handling
 All scenarios where an exception is expected, the exception must be explicitly handled.
 This means: